AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 once.
 The button will light up red with a + sign.
 At this point you can enter a legend.
 Touch or click again to store the item.

-The Quick Record function can be disabled using [Key Profiles](../system-settings/key-profiles.md)
+The Quick Record function can be disabled for a particular button type using [Key Profiles](../system-settings/key-profiles.md).

+For palette buttons, the quick record function works slightly differently to pressing \<Record\> followed by the button.
+See [Storing a Palette](../palettes/creating-palettes#storing-a-palette).

 Legends and picture legends
 ---------------------------